 While a psychology degree provides theoretical knowledge, employers look for practical experience.

-Volunteering in mental health organizations, taking online certifications in CBT (Cognitive Behavioral Therapy), and learning data analysis tools can make you a strong candidate in multiple industries.
+Volunteering in mental health organizations, taking online certifications in CBT (Cognitive Behavioural Therapy), and learning data analysis tools can make you a strong candidate in multiple industries.

 Additionally, joining psychology-related societies, attending conferences, and networking with professionals can provide a competitive edge when entering the workforce.